chrsalbert/chrsalbert/README.md

 # Moin, hello, guten Tag!

-I'm Christian, a Fronend-Developer and UI-Designer hybrid based in Cologne, Germany.
-Please see some of my projects:
+I'm Christian, Fronend Developer and UI Designer based in Cologne, Germany.
+See and enjoy some of my projects:

 ---

 ### ON A JOURNEY
 https://world-rosy.now.sh →
 A small overview and statistics about my travel route between May 2019 and April 2020.
-__Technologies used:__ HTML, CSS, JS, Vue.js, Nuxt.js, SVG
+__Technologies:__ HTML, CSS, JS, Vue.js, Nuxt.js, SVG
 __Published on:__ Vercel

 ---